manupanu/dotfiles/README.md

 powershell -ExecutionPolicy Bypass -Command "irm https://raw.githubusercontent.com/manupanu/dotfiles/main/install.ps1 | iex"
 ```

-### 2. Manual Bootstrap
+### Manual Setup
-If you have already cloned the repository, run the script appropriate for your system:
+If you have already cloned the repository, run the bootstrap script for your system:

 **Windows:**
 ```powershell